section decoration triangle

 If an outside agency fails to provide transition services described in the IEP, the school must reconvene the IEP team to identify alternative strategies to meet the transition goals for the student set out in the IEP.
 Alternative strategies can include having another agency or knowledgeable school personnel provide the service.

 If the school fails to provide transition planning or services to an eligible student, the school has violated the law.
-(See the Individuals with Disabilities Education Improvement Act of 2004, 20 United States Code Section 1400; and Operating Standards for Ohio's Schools Serving Children with Disabilities, Ohio Administrative Code Chapter 3301.)
 Students and parents should request an IEP meeting to ask that the transition planning and services be provided.
 Contact the school special education director to request the IEP meeting.
 If the school does not provide an IEP meeting a complaint can be made or an impartial due process hearing can be requested.
 Both the complaint and request for hearing must be in writing.
+If there are disagreements about transition planning and services that cannot be resolved through the IEP process, parents and students can request an impartial due process hearing or file a complaint.
+For information about filing a complaint and impartial due process requests, you can contact:

 • Ohio Department of Education, Office of Exceptional Children at 1-877-644-6338